 f. no transfers are allowed after 1 April in the year of the original booked expedition unless in exceptional circumstances.
 See section 4.1.3

-g. only one further transfer to a future year per application is allowed and once that transfer is made then the cancellation charge is the total amount that you have paid to date up to a maximum of 40% of the expedition price, unless the cancellation was closer than 69 days before the expedition start date in which case the cancellation charges in 4.3 would apply.
+g. only one transfer to a future year per application is allowed and once that transfer is made then the cancellation charge is the total amount that you have paid to date up to a maximum of 40% of the expedition price, unless the cancellation was closer than 69 days before the expedition start date in which case the cancellation charges in 4.3 would apply.

 4.1.3 transfer of a research assistant booking to another expedition or the following year under exceptional circumstances